-Canon 5D Mark III versus Canon 1D Mark IV
+Canon 5D Mark III vs 1D Mark IV

-The Canon EOS 5D Mark III and the Canon EOS-1D Mark IV are two professional cameras that were revealed to the public, respectively, in March 2012 and October 2009.
+The Canon EOS 5D Mark III and the Canon EOS-1D Mark IV are two professional cameras that were officially introduced, respectively, in March 2012 and October 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and an APS-H (1D Mark IV) sensor.
-The 5D Mark III has a resolution of 22.1 megapixel, whereas the 1D Mark IV provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 5D Mark III has a resolution of 22.1 megapixels, whereas the 1D Mark IV provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 5D Mark III vs Canon 1D Mark IV
+Body comparison: Canon 5D Mark III vs 1D Mark IV

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D Mark IV is notably larger (39 percent) than the Canon 5D Mark III.
 Moreover, the 1D Mark IV is markedly heavier (29 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.